Podushka-Hrenov/ClasseV2/README.md

 # ClasseV2 (Alpha)

-ClasseV2 is an improved version of Classe that is under development.
+__ClasseV2__ is an improved version of [Classe](https://github.com/Podushka-Hrenov/Classe) that is under development.
 It will be distinguished by the performance, security, and convenience of modern type detection

-Example of ClasseV2
+Example of class

 ```luau
 --!strict